-Inhaled The material is not thought to produce adverse health effects or irritation of the respiratory tract (as classified by EC Directives using animal models).
-Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable control measures be used in an occupational setting.
-Ingestion The material has NOT been classified by EC Directives or other classification systems as "harmful by ingestion".
-This is because of the lack of corroborating animal or human evidence.
-The material may still be damaging to the health of the individual, following ingestion, especially where pre-existing organ (e.g liver, kidney) damage is evident.
-Present definitions of harmful or toxic substances are generally based on doses producing mortality rather than those producing morbidity (disease, ill-health).
-Gastrointestinal tract discomfort may produce nausea and vomiting.
-In an occupational setting however, ingestion of insignificant quantities is not thought to be cause for concern.
-Skin Contact Limited evidence exists, or practical experience predicts, that the material either produces inflammation of the skin in a substantial number of individuals following direct contact, and/or produces significant inflammation when applied to the healthy intact skin of animals, for up to four hours, such inflammation being present twenty-four hours or more after the end of the exposure period.
-Skin irritation may also be present after prolonged or repeated exposure; this may result in a form of contact dermatitis (nonallergic).
-The dermatitis is often characterised by skin redness (erythema) and swelling (oedema) which may progress to blistering (vesiculation), scaling and thickening of the epidermis.
-At the microscopic level there may be intercellular oedema of the spongy layer of the skin (spongiosis) and intracellular oedema of the epidermis.
-Open cuts, abraded or irritated skin should not be exposed to this material Entry into the blood-stream through, for example, cuts, abrasions, puncture wounds or lesions, may produce systemic injury with harmful effects.
-Examine the skin prior to the use of the material and ensure that any external damage is suitably protected.
+Inhaled The material is not thought to produce either adverse health effects or irritation of the respiratory tract following inhalation (as classified by EC Directives using animal models).
+Nevertheless, adverse systemic effects have been produced following exposure of animals by at least one other route and good hygiene practice requires that exposure be kept to a minimum and that suitable control measures be used in an occupational setting.
+Ingestion Accidental ingestion of the material may be damaging to the health of the individual.
+Skin Contact The material is not thought to produce adverse health effects or skin irritation following contact (as classified by EC Directives using animal models).
+Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable gloves be used in an occupational setting.
 Eye Evidence exists, or practical experience predicts, that the material may cause eye irritation in a substantial number of individuals and/or may produce significant ocular lesions which are present twenty-four hours or more after instillation into the eye(s) of experimental animals.
 Repeated or prolonged eye contact may cause inflammation characterised by temporary redness (similar to windburn) of the conjunctiva (conjunctivitis); temporary impairment of vision and/or other transient eye damage/ulceration may occur.
 Chronic Limited evidence suggests that repeated or long-term occupational exposure may produce cumulative health effects involving organs or biochemical systems.

-POLA NIGHT 16% ΤΟΧΙΟΙΤΥ IRRITATION CARBAMIDE PEROXIDE GEL Not Available Not Available τοχιςιτγ IRRITATION urea hydrogen peroxide Dermal (rabbit) LD50: 700 mg/kg ^[1] Eye: adverse effect observed (irreversible damage) ^[1] Oral(Mouse) LD50; 11500 mg/kg ^[1] Skin: adverse effect observed (irritating) ^[1] TOXICITY IRRITATION TOXICITY Dermal (rabbit) LD50: >2000 mg/kg ^[1] IRRITATION Not Available hydrogen peroxide hydrogen peroxide Dermal (rabbit) LD50: >2000 mg/kg ^[1] hydrogen peroxide Legend: Dermal (rabbit) LD50: >2000 mg/kg ^[1] Inhalation(Rat) LC50; 2 mg/L4h ^[2] Not Available Acute toxicity 2.
-Value obtained from manufacturer's SDS.
+POLA NIGHT 22% ΤΟΧΙΟΙΤΥ IRRITATION CARBAMIDE PEROXIDE GEL Not Available Not Available urea hydrogen peroxide ΤΟΧΙΟΙΤΥ IRRITATION Dermal (rabbit) LD50: 700 mg/kg ^[1] Eye: adverse effect observed (irreversible damage) ^[1] Oral(Mouse) LD50; 11500 mg/kg ^[1] Skin: adverse effect observed (irritating) ^[1] ΤΟΧΙΟΙΤΥ IRRITATION Dermal (rabbit) LD50: >2000 mg/kg ^[1] Not Available Notrivalable hydrogen peroxide Inhalation(Rat) LC50; 2 mg/L4h ^[2] hydrogen peroxide

 UREA HYDROGEN PEROXIDE No chronic human exposure data is available HYDROGEN PEROXIDE For hydrogen peroxide: Hazard increases with peroxide concentration, high concentrations contain an additive stabiliser.
 Pharmacokinetics Hydrogen peroxide is a normal product of metabolism.
 It is readily decomposed by catalase in normal cells.
 In experimental animals exposed to hydrogen peroxide, target organs affected include the lungs, intestine, thymus, liver, and kidney, suggesting its distribution to those sites.
 Hydrogen peroxide has been detected in breath.
 Absorption: Hydrogen peroxide is decomposed in the bowel before absorption.
 When applied to tissue, solutions of hydrogen peroxide have poor penetrability.
 Distribution Hydrogen peroxide is produced metabolically in intact cells and tissues.
 It is formed by reduction of oxygen either directly in a two-electron transfer reaction, often catalysed by flavoproteins, or by an initial one-electron step to O2 followed by dismutation to hydrogen peroxide.
-Hydrogen peroxide has been detected in serum and in intact liver. based on the results of toxicity studies, the lungs, intestine, thymus, liver, and kidney may be distribution sites.
-In rabbits and cats that died after intravenous administration of hydrogen peroxide, the lungs were pale and emphysematous.
-Following intraperitoneal injection of hydrogen peroxide in mice, pyknotic nuclei were induced in the intestine and thymus (IARC 1985).
-Degeneration of hepatic and renal tubular epithelial tissue was observed following oral administration of hydrogen peroxide to mice.
-Metabolism Glutathione peroxide has been detected in human breath at levels ranging from 1.0+/-5 g/L to 0.34+/-0.17 g/L. Carcinogenicity Gastric and duodenal lesions including adenomas, carcinomas, and adenocarcinomas have been observed in mice treated orally with hydrogen peroxide in mice treated by dermal application.
-Genotoxicity Hydrogen peroxide induced DNA damage, sister chromatid exchanges and chromosomal aberrations in